blinksh/blink/README.md

 to the blink/Frameworks/include directory.

-Since you are sideloading, you can also compile VimIOS (https://github.com/larki/VimIOS) and create an "App group" so Vim and Blink have access to the same directory.
+Since you are sideloading, you can also compile VimIOS (the best fork is: https://github.com/eminarcissus/VimIOS) and create an "App group" so Vim and Blink have access to the same directory.

 If you do that, there are 3 directories:
 - one that can only be accessed by Vim